Thermobaric weapon: United Kingdom

-Israel

-A report by Human Rights Watch claimed Israel has used thermobaric weaponry in the past including the 2008–2009 conflict in Gaza.
-Moreover, Euro-Med Human Rights Monitor states that Israel appears to be using thermobaric weaponry in the current Gaza war.
-Both organizations claim that the use of this weaponry in densely populated neighborhoods violates international humanitarian law due to its damaging affects on civilians and civilian structures.'
-The Eurasian Times reported that an Israeli AH-64D Apache attack helicopter was photographed with a 'mystery' warhead with a red band that was speculated to be a thermobaric warhead capable of destroying Hamas tunnels and multi-story buildings.

 Syria

-Reports by the rebel fighters of the Free Syrian Army claim the Syrian Air Force used such weapons against residential area targets occupied by the rebel fighters, such as during the Battle of Aleppo and in Kafar Batna.
-Others contend that in 2012 the Syrian government used an ODAB-500PM bomb in Azaz.
+Reports by the rebel fighters of the Free Syrian Army claimed that the Syrian Air Force used such weapons against residential area targets occupied by the rebel fighters, such as during the Battle of Aleppo and in Kafar Batna.
+Others contended that in 2012 the Syrian government used an ODAB-500PM bomb in Azaz.
 A United Nations panel of human rights investigators reported that the Syrian government had used thermobaric bombs against the rebellious town of Al-Qusayr in March 2013.

 The Russia and Syrian governments have used thermobaric bombs and other thermobaric munitions during the Syrian civil war against insurgents and insurgent-held civilian areas.

 Ukraine

 Mikhail Tolstykh, a top rank pro-Russian officer in the war in Donbas was killed on 8 February 2017 at his office in Donetsk by an RPO-A rocket fired by members of the Security Service of Ukraine.
-In March 2023 soldiers from the 59th Motorised Brigade of Ukraine showed off the destruction of a derelict Russian infantry fighting vehicle by a thermobaric RGT-27S2 hand grenade delivered by Mavic 3 drone.
+In March 2023 soldiers from the 59th Motorised Brigade of Ukraine showed off the hull of a Russian infantry fighting vehicle destroyed by a thermobaric RGT-27S2 hand grenade delivered by Mavic 3 drone.